 The Harry W. Bass, Jr. Foundation only accepts grant requests through its online grantmaking portal.
 Grant seekers must use this portal to submit completed grant applications, including all required attachments.
-We do not accept hard-copy submissions or email submissions.
+We do not accept hard-copy or email submissions.

 The Foundation requests that nonprofits review the Application Guidelines and FAQ prior to beginning the online application process to see if the needs of your organization fit within the parameters and mission of the Harry W. Bass, Jr. Foundation.
 If questions remain or clarification is needed, please have a representative of your organization contact the Foundation before submitting an application to determine whether a submission is advisable.